Very Convenient To: Bally’s, Paris

 I guess I’m the idiot here, but I absolutely though that the places listed on the left part of the sign matched up with the left arrow.
 NOT SO.
 Each horizontal line of text matches up with one arrow.
 Get it?
 To reach the monorail, you want to take a right.
 Kind of a 45 degree right.
 You’ll pass through part of the casino and through those aforementioned weird Bally’s Avenue Shops and voila, Bally’s Paris Station!

-My Favorite Thing: The opera singing waiter at Provencal and oh my god they are closing yet another Vegas restaurant that I love!!!
+My Favorite Thing: The opera singing waiter at Provencal and oh my god they closed yet another Vegas restaurant that I love!!!